philhawksworth/sagns.org/src/site/index.md

 ## Our Volunteers

-We always need volunteers to help with the following roles and activites:
+We always need volunteers to help with the following roles and activities:

 #### Duty Officer